iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ```sh
 vagrant up
 ```
-This will provision a VM for your worker, craete, start and connect your worker to our workerpool.
+This will provision a VM for your worker, create, start and connect your worker to our workerpool.

 ***Remember you need to have Worker Pass NFT on the worker's wallet.***